isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

    :align: center

-Cohorts are the primary organizing principle for subsetting and working with the TCGA data.
-A cohort is a list of samples.
-Users may create and share cohorts using the ISB-CGC web-app and then programmatically access these cohorts using the Swagger UI.
+The primary organizing principle  subsetting and working with the TCGA data is a Cohort which isa list of samples.
+Users may create and share cohorts using the ISB-CGC web-app and then programmatically access them using the Swagger UI.
 (TCGA samples are identified using a 16-character “barcode” e.g. TCGA-B9-7268-01A, while patients are identified using the 12-character prefix, i.e. TCGA-B9-7268, of the sample barcode.
 Other datasets such as CCLE may use other less standardized naming conventions).

 ***************************
-Get familiar with Swagger UI through the ISB-CGC demo
+Demo of Swagger UI
 ***************************